 Going low carb is easier than you think, even when you’re eating out or traveling.
 Perfect Keto founder Dr. Anthony Gustin (@dranthonygustin) often makes special requests at restaurants to make his meals low carb, like this porchetta and egg sandwich without the sandwich.
 Follow him for more keto tips!

-#2 Increase Fats
+#2: Increase High-Quality Fats

 Consume these healthy fats to get into ketosis quickly: